Query Letter – Agent Query

 - What is a SASE?

-- What is the best query letter format and email query format?
+- What is the best book query format and email query format?

-- How can I tell which query letter advice to follow–and which advice to ignore?
+- How can I tell which advice about query letters to follow–and ignore?

-- Where can I get an agent query critique?
+- Where can I get an query critique?

 My name is Mark Malatesta and I’m a former literary agent and the former president and owner of New Brand Agency Group.
 I’m also the former Marketing & Licensing Manager of Blue Mountain Arts, the book and gift publisher that invented e-greetings and then sold their e-card division for close to $1 billion dollars.
 Today I’m an author coach and my primary focus is helping authors of all genres (fiction, nonfiction, and children’s book) get the attention of top literary agents.
 Through my companies The Bestselling Author and Literary Agent Undercover, I help authors at all stages of development through various Websites for Authors and 1-on-1 Author Coaching.